coolcut/2020.fruechtl.me/journal/lazy-loading.md

 This couldn't be easier!
 It works with `<picture>`, `srcset` and also supports `<iframe>`.

 To be honest, the simplicity was enough for me to use it in this project, regardless of the browser support.
 I knew, browsers would catch up at some point.
-For me, the beauty about this new loading attribute is the fact that browser support is really decent just now — this was a positive surprise.
+For me, the beauty about this new loading attribute is the fact that browser support is really decent now — this was a positive surprise.

-Chrome is supporting it since [version 75](https://twitter.com/addyosmani/status/1114777583302799360?s=20) and [Firefox just recently shipped an update](https://www.mozilla.org/en-US/firefox/75.0/releasenotes/) to also support it.
+Chrome is supporting it since [version 75](https://twitter.com/addyosmani/status/1114777583302799360?s=20) and [Firefox recently shipped an update](https://www.mozilla.org/en-US/firefox/75.0/releasenotes/) to also support it.

 One interesting side note: [Firefox seems to be more aggressive](https://caniuse.com/#feat=loading-lazy-attr) in terms of “being lazy”.
 To be honest, I like this approach, but we will see what works better in the future.